syhcode/Leetcode/Q18 Four Sum .md

                 high = map.lowerKey(high);    //smaller value of key } else {

+     //below, avoid all duplicated pairs,find all two combined pairs sum in the same,like i j loop.

                Pair lastA = null;
-                  for (Pair a : map.get(low)) {  //avoid all duplicated pairs,find all two combined pairs sum in the same,like i j loop. if (a.same(lastA)) {
+                  for (Pair a : map.get(low)) {
+                     if (a.same(lastA)) {
                         continue;
                      }
                      lastA = a; // saved,ensure that the same sum but DIFFERENT pair.

                      Pair lastB = null;
-                     for (Pair b : map.get(high)) {   //avoid all duplicated pairs if (a.bIndex < b.aIndex) {  //avoid duplicated cout of elements.GENERALLY,when pick 4 elements, your are supposed to  pick in order. if (b.same(lastB)) {
+                     for (Pair b : map.get(high)) {   //avoid all duplicated pairs. if (a.bIndex < b.aIndex) {  //this condition is toavoid duplicated cout of elements.GENERALLY,
+                                                    // when pick 4 elements, your are supposed to  pick in order. if (b.same(lastB)) {
                                 continue;
                             }